-Overcoming the Stigma of Addiction Treatment with Compassionate, Transparent Marketing
+Overcoming Stigma with Transparent Addiction Treatment Marketing

 Stigma: “a mark of disgrace associated with a particular circumstance, quality or person.”
 You’re all-too-familiar with this definition, because this is something you combat at every level of addiction treatment.
 Unfortunately, society has decided that those who struggle with substance abuse should feel disgrace instead of dignity, helplessness instead of hope.